Alheimsins/bmw-is-connected-to-charger/README.md

 - If you have multiple cars added to your Connected Drive account, this script will only return the location of the first car.
 - To get the location of your car, you need to have your share location permission activated.

+# Disclaimer

+This module is not affiliated with or endorsed by BMW Group.
+It might break any time.

 # Related